RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

-RJ Barrett and the rest of the New York Knicks face the Miami Heat in the NBA Playoffs on Sunday, at 1:00 PM ET.
+RJ Barrett will hope to make a difference for the New York Knicks at 7:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.

-Now let's dig into Barrett's available prop bets, with a particular eye on stats and trends to help you make good picks.
+With prop bets available for Barrett, let's break down some stats and trends to help you find good wagers.

 RJ Barrett Prop Bets vs. the Heat